 - Having more than 3 steps before a customer connects to the internet: The longer the user-flow, the higher the chance a user will quit the process with frustration before completion.
-Keep it simple.
+Please keep it simple.

 - Allowing access to Facebook, Google, YouTube, etc. before login: If some parts of the internet are accessible before the login process is completed and some others aren’t, it creates confusion to the users whether they are connected or not.

-- Using splash page editors to design the layout of promotional material: If you are not a designer you’d better use the already provided layouts.
-We’ve witnessed creations comprising of unresponsive designs unsuitable for mobile devices, huge amounts of text which nobody reads and pixelated images.
+- Using splash page editors to design the layout of promotional material: If you are not a designer, you’d better use the already provided layouts.
+We’ve witnessed creations comprising of unresponsive designs unsuitable for mobile devices, vast amounts of text which nobody reads, and pixelated images.
 All that add up in creating a bad image for a company.

 - Keep sending marketing messages to customers disregarding their preferences: Respect your customers and their preferences.
 Give them a way to opt-out from getting this kind of notifications and abide by it.

 - Setting up more than one SSID for customers: SSID is short for “Service Set Identifier” and is the name of a WiFi network.
 Having more than one for customers (for instance a different for each floor) creates confusion and prevents roaming (continuous access to the internet while users are moving from place to place).
 Moreover, it should be clear which one of all the available SSIDs is for your guests and it should not contain emoticons since they create incompatibilities with some devices.
-Also, you should never use the same SSID/network for both customers and internal use because this creates a huge security hole in your network (a customer may gain access to your servers or point of sales).
-Lastly, you should use a firewall and a network security software in order to prevent your network from getting infected from customers’ devices.
+Also, it would help if you never used the same SSID/network for both customers and internal use because this creates a huge security hole in your network (a customer may gain access to your servers or point of sales).
+Lastly, it would be best if you used a firewall and a network security software in order to prevent your network from getting infected from customers’ devices.

-- Requiring customers to pay for internet access: Providing free WiFi plays a major role in keeping your customers longer at your premises and satisfied.
+- Requiring customers to pay for internet access: Providing free WiFi plays a significant role in keeping your customers longer at your premises and satisfied.
 Also, it lures people into your stores.

 DON'T TRY THESE